+33 642 51 27 79

 After a hearty breakfast we mount up and ride out of Feltre, taking in some very beautiful scenery as we climb up to the Passo Croce d'Aune (1013m) on what used to be a main road until they built a tunnel that bypassed the col and it's now very quiet.
 We descend into the green Cismon Valley and ride along a great plain for some time before we start to climb again, up to the nasty little Passo di Cereda (1369m), which is short but steep.
 We continue on the undulating road, taking in the Forcella Aurine (1297m), before descending to the town of Agordo.
 Finally we make the 18km climb up to the Passo San Pellegrino (1915m), which gets steeper as it goes, with a couple of kilometres of 11% near the top, and a short section that touches 15%.
 Luckily there are also a couple of short flat sections along the way to give you a bit of recovery.
-We make our final descent to Vigo di Fassa, where we'll be staying the night.
+We stay in a hotel on the pass.

-We start with a fairly gentle climb until we arrive in Canazei at the foot of the Passo di Sella (2244m), which is rather more demanding.
+We start with the 10km and quite steep descent of the San Pellegrino into Vigo di Fassa, and then climb gently along the valley until we arrive in Canazei at the foot of the Passo di Sella (2244m), which is rather more demanding.
 At the top there's a stunning view, as well as a gift shop and a café, so a chance for a coffee break if you want one.
 We descend a short way and then climb again through an exceptionally beautiful landscape to the Passo di Gardena (2121m) a climb which is a little more friendly, with a nice flat bit in the middle to give you a rest.
 Down into Colfosco and on to La Villa Stern before we start our third climb to the amazing Passo Valparola (2198m).
 This is the most barren of all the passes we've seen to date, almost like the surface of the moon.
 We descend to the Passo Falzarego (2105m) and then continue into Pieve di Llivinallongo, riding along the flat valley for about 8km, asending gently into the small town of Arabba.
 One final climb to the Passo Pordoi (2239m), which is a nice climb, steady and manageable.
-We drop down into Canazei and that's it for the day.

-We leave Canazei and again we head straight into the 14km climb up to the Passo di Fedaia (2057m).
+Again, we start with a steep and winding descent off the Passo Pordoi, until we reach Canazei again, where we turn off into the 14km climb up to the Passo di Fedaia (2057m).
 It starts fairly gently, but becomes steeper as you climb.
 As we near the top you pass through a tunnel and there's a beautiful lake.
 We ride along the banks of the lake for a while and then start the 37km descent down to Agordo, riding around another lake at Alleghe on the way.
 Our second climb of the day is the Passo Duran (1601m), one of the most demanding in the Dolomites, and dubbed "Duran Duran" by some former clients, who said it was so bad it should be named twice.
 They also said they never wanted to climb it again!
 We head down into Dont and then start our third climb up to the Forcella Staulanza (1773m), which is a little steeper at the bottom than the top.
 Down again into Selva di Cadore and then our last climb of the day, the Passo di Giau (2233m), which is ten challenging kilometres, but the view from the top is amazing.
 One side is green and undulating, the other side is stark and rocky.
-Finally we descend again to Cortina d'Ampezzo, one of the largest towns in the Dolomites and our overnight stop.
+Finally we descend towards Cortina d'Ampezzo, one of the largest towns in the Dolomites.

-Today you get a bit of a warm-up for a change.
-The first 10km is a very gentle climb along the valley before we turn off to the mighty Monte Zoncolan (1735m).
-There's no getting away from it, this is almost 10km of pure hell, with an average of 12.1% and a maximum of 19%!
+We leave the hotel and we only have a short warm-up before turn off to the mighty Monte Zoncolan (1735m).
+There's no getting away from it, this is almost 10km of hard riding, with an average of 12.1% and a maximum of 19%!
 When (or perhaps if) you get to the summit, you'll have a choice.
 If you've had enough, you can retrace your steps to the hotel and chill with a beer while you bask in a well-deserved sense of achievement.
 If you want even more of a challenge (or you're just crazy), you can carry on and take in the Monte Crostis (2251m).
 It's 17km from the bottom of the climb to the summit, but that consists of a 10km climb averaging about 9% and then a 6km flat section before you come to the final kilometre of 7.3%.
 That's the end of the climbing, so now it's a question of continuing down back to the main road and the hotel.
 We'll pack up the bikes and relive our epic adventure over a well-earned celebration dinner.

 After breakfast we drop you back off at any one of the airports around Venice.